-Russian Translation Services have been a speciality of betterlanguages.com right from the early 1980s.
-Russian continues to be one of our most translated languages.
+Russian Translation Services have been a Better Languages specialism right from the early 1980s.
+We continue to translate lots of Russian.

 In the early days of the internet, Russian could be a real pain to deal with.
 This was not because of any issues with translation, but because of font compatibility problems.

 We still occasionally come across small design houses who don’t have the capability to typeset Russian fonts.
 However, these days there is very good Unicode compliance.
 This allows us to supply most Russian translation in a Word or Excel format.

 Translating into Russian can cause layout problems for artworkers, because Russian is particularly long relative to English.
 It is longer than most other languages we work with regularly.
 When we translate legal contracts, there are special space considerations.
 It is common to place the two languages side by side, clause by clause.
 However with English and Russian together, it is quite often necessary to use a smaller font size for the Russian.
 Without this, you end up with loads of blank space between paragraphs in the English.

 Our Russian translation experience: